-The Kreisau-Initiative gives space for education and encounter in which particularly young people can gain the skills they need to shape European society that is characterised by democracy, solidarity, and sustainability.
+The Kreisau-Initiative gives space for education and encounter in which particularly young people can gain the skills they need to shape a European society that is characterised by democracy, solidarity, and sustainability.
 Our educational activities revolve around the areas of:

 Apart from that, the Kreisau-Initiative initiates activities in a network uniting organisations in over 20 European countries and is the European Commission’s partner in implementing the EU Youth Strategy.